How to Move All cPanel Accounts from One Server to Another

 During the installation process, select a hostname and main IP address for the new server.

-- The replacement cPanel & WHM server should contain identical software to the original server.
+The replacement cPanel & WHM server should contain identical software to the original server.
 This includes MySQL® or MariaDB®, PHP, PHP extensions, Apache®, Apache extensions, and other software options.
-If you do not use the same version of MySQL/MariaDB on the new server, you may encounter serious errors.
+If you do not use the same version of MySQL or MariaDB on the new server, you may encounter serious errors.
 If you wish to update any of the software on the server, we strongly recommend that you perform the transfer first and then perform any updates.

 Copy all accounts to the new server